satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

 Once again we need to count the number of commits, so we know how many commits back the rebase has to go: `git log --oneline master.. | wc -l`

 Then go ahead and run the rebase command: `git rebase -i --autosquash HEAD~${number_of_commits}` This will open up an interactive rebase flow.
-The default settings should be good and you shouldn't need to do anything special here. <TODO: explain autosquash>
+The default settings should be good and you shouldn't need to do anything special here. <!-- TODO: explain autosquash -->

 Lastly push up the changes with a `git push -f`!